 The lower body (spine) has two thin flaps that need to be cut off.
 Simply find the point where the flap meets the thicker meat and cut them off.
 The flaps are of course still edible and can be cooked in a few different ways.

 Woah same image?
 Sort of.
 Pay attention to the different cut lines.
-After removing the flaps you’ll need to remove the body.
+After removing the flaps you’ll need to remove the loin.
 This long strip of meat is best cooked cubed, browned, and then braised in a stewpot…very delicious.
-Here you may notice some difficulty as the spine has little pin bones going into the meat.
-Just cut right through them.
+Use your knife at an angle to cut the saddle away from the spine so you end up with a single loin on each side.

 How To Break Down A Rabbit

 Well there you have it.
 The picture above shows all the pieces fully removed from the whole rabbit.
 Now you know how to break down a rabbit and can do this in less than 5 minutes.
 Not to mention the fact it is quite a bit more fun than breaking down a chicken.

 Some Rabbit Recipes So That Nothing Goes To Waste